Nuthin' but a 'G' Thang

 "Nuthin' but a 'G' Thang" is a song by American rapper Dr. Dre, featuring fellow American rapper Snoop Doggy Dogg, on Dre's debut solo album, The Chronic (1992).
-As the album's first single it reached number 2 on the Billboard Hot 100 on March 20, 1993, behind "Informer" by Snow, outperformed The Chronic's other singles, "Fuck wit Dre Day (And Everybody's Celebratin')", which peaked at number 8, and "Let Me Ride", which peaked at number 34.
-The single also reached number 1 on Billboard's Hot R&B/Hip-Hop Singles & Tracks chart, and was a no 31 hit in the UK.
+Released in January 1993 by Death Row, Interscope and Priority as the album's first single, it reached number two on the US Billboard Hot 100 on March 20, 1993, behind "Informer" by Snow.
+It outperformed The Chronic's other singles, "Fuck wit Dre Day (And Everybody's Celebratin')", which peaked at number eight, and "Let Me Ride", which peaked at number 34.
+The single also reached number-one on Billboard's Hot R&B/Hip-Hop Singles & Tracks chart, and was a number 31 hit in the UK.
+Its music video was directed by Dr. Dre himself.

 The song was selected by the Rock and Roll Hall of Fame as one of the 500 songs that shaped rock and roll.
 XXL magazine named it the top hip-hop song of the decade.
 The song samples "I Want'a Do Something Freaky to You" by Leon Haywood.
 In June 1994, it was reissued in certain European countries.

+Background

+Dr. Dre has stated that Warren G initially brought in a cassette tape with demo tracks recorded by Snoop Dogg for Dre to listen to.
+Upon putting the tape in, Dre was impressed enough to the point where he felt the two of them had to meet.

+After meeting Snoop Dogg, Dr. Dre asked him to come up with lyrics for a beat he'd been working on, which he planned to use as a featured track for The Chronic.
+Around this time, Snoop was serving jail time for a charge of attempted murder and recorded the original version of the song's vocals while making a pre-paid call from a prison phone.
+Dr Dre stated that “The original version of Nuthin but a 'G' Thang, he called in and I take the receiver of the phone to the mic.
+You can hear jail sounds in the back and everything, he's “1, 2, 3 and to the 4…””.